Authority of the Freeport Area of Bataan: 1969–2010: Mariveles Free Trade Zone, and Bataan Export Processing Zone/Bataan Economic Zone

 To put a halt to BEZ's decline and allow the zone to fulfill its original mandate to become a catalyst for progress and development in the region, Bataan 2nd District Congressman Albert S. Garcia and Senator Loren Legarda authored a bill for the conversion of Bataan Economic Zone into a freeport and creation of the Authority of the Freeport Area of Bataan (AFAB).
 On May 6 and June 6, 2008, the consultative meeting on House Bill 1425 and Senate Bill 2118 known as Bataan Special Economic Zone and Freeport Act of 2008 was held.
 Legarda said that the conversion to a freeport zone will generate more investment for Bataan.
 It also helps to address the government's efforts of creating 2 million jobs per year to be able to neutralize the rate of unemployment in the country.

 The Philippine Congress then passed the Freeport Area of Bataan Act (Republic Act 9728), which was signed into law on October 23, 2009.

 From November to December 2009, BEZ held its last BEZ Trade Fair as one of the remaining plans and programs of PEZA on the zone.

 In 2010, the question "Are you ready for the FAB?" is printed on signboards posted in various parts of Bataan, referring to the preparation for a turnover of the zone's operations and management from PEZA to AFAB.

-On June 29, 2010, PEZA passed the zone's documents to AFAB at 1:25 pm to phase out those that are related to the zone's operations and management under PEZA by the latter.
+PEZA passed the zone's documents to AFAB at 1:25 pm to phase out those that are related to the zone's operations and management under PEZA by the latter on June 29, 2010.

-The zone was converted from BEPZ/BEZ to FAB and turned over from PEZA to AFAB upon phasing out all of its documents relating to PEZA by the latter on July 2010 one month after the end of the administration of President Gloria Macapagal Arroyo and her successor Benigno Aquino III became President of the Philippines which abolished the BEPZ/BEZ names, ended PEZA involvement over the zone, and marked the effectivity of RA 9728.
-Upon these, the zone's workers are no longer with PEZA and now called as FAB workers under AFAB, consolidating those that were started pre and post-effectivity of the law at the said month of 2010 to the latter.
+In July 2010, one month after the end of the administration of President Gloria Macapagal Arroyo and her successor Benigno Aquino III became President of the Philippines, the zone was converted from BEPZ/BEZ to FAB and turned over from PEZA to AFAB upon phasing out all of its documents relating to PEZA by the latter within the said month which abolished the BEPZ/BEZ names, ended the 41-year PEZA involvement over the zone, and marked the effectivity of RA 9728.
+Upon these, the zone's workers are no longer with PEZA and now called as FAB workers under AFAB, consolidating those that were started pre and post-conversion and turnover.